Why Are Heat Pumps a Good Idea?

 There are different rules for air source heat pumps in both England, Wales, and Scotland.

-- The heat pump must be build according to MCS planning standards
+- The heat pump must be built according to MCS planning standards

 - Any additional air source heat pumps, wind turbines, etc. on the property require additional planning permission